 We want to get your water bills right – you can help us do this by telling us the date you move back in, and if possible, taking a meter reading.
-You can give us this information easily by completing our re-opening form here.

 We are currently not taking meter readings, as this is not considered essential activity.

 With many businesses expected to move back in at the same time, we won’t be able to get out and read all the meters as soon as premises are re-opened, even if meter reading is permitted.